FluegelsApps/iot-utilities/docs/app/iot_connector_details.md

 ## 3) Devices tab

 This tab contains a list of all devices included in the report.
+This is the default page.

 ## 4) Detailed information

+This list contains cards that display all the information included in the device report.
+The information can also be viewed in raw (JSON) format.

 ## 5) Details tab

 This tab contains detailed information on a specific device.
+This page can be opened by either tapping a device from the list or manually opening the page via the tab.

+## Menu items

+### Documentation

+Tap this item to open the documentation of this page.

+### Guide

+Tap this item to start the interactive guide of this page.

+### Freeze / unfreeze data view

+Tap this item to freeze the current data view.
+This means that updates of the data will be discarded and not displayed on the current page.
+Tap this item again to unfreeze the current page.